storj/storj/docs/design/satellite-svc-separation.md

 Currently the Satellite is a single binary made of up the following services:

 #### overlay
-The overlay cache maintains critical information about nodes in the network.
+The overlay cache maintains critical information about nodes in the network (via the nodes table in Satellite.DB).
 One important use of overlay is to help select which storage nodes to upload files to.

 #### metainfo
 Metainfo is responsible for all things related to the metainfo stored for each file on the network.
-The metainfo system is currently composed of the following parts: 1) metainfoDB, a key/value store with segment path names as the key and a segment object as the value, 2) metainfo loop which iterates over all the key/values in metainfDB, 3) metainfo endpoint which creates the public GRPCs for creating/deleting metainfo, 4) metainfo service.
+The metainfo system is currently composed of the following parts:

+1) metainfoDB, a key/value store with segment path names as the key and a pointer as the value,

+2) metainfo loop which iterates over all the key/values in metainfoDB,

+3) metainfo endpoint which creates the public RPCs for creating/deleting metainfo,

+4) metainfo service.

 #### orders
 Orders is responsible for creating/managing orders that the satellite issues for a file upload/download.
 Orders are used to keep track of how much bandwidth was used to upload/download a file.
 This data is used to pay storage nodes for bandwidth usage and to charge the uplinks.
 See this [doc on the lifecycle of data](https://github.com/storj/docs/blob/master/code/payments/Accounting.md#lifecycle-of-the-data) related to accounting which includes orders.